 Sexual orientation & homophobic bullying: Bullying based on sexual orientation is motivated by a prejudice against lesbian, gay or bisexual (LGB) people.
-It is also commonly referred to as 'homophobic bullying' but can also be expanded to recognise the specific experiences of bisexual young people using the term 'biphobic bullying'.
+It is also commonly referred to as 'homophobic bullying' but can also be expanded to recognise the specific experiences of bisexual young people using the term 'biphobia bullying'.

-Children and young people do not necessarily have to be gay, lesbian or bisexual towards young people perceived to be LGB; those that do not conform to gender norms; and those who have gay friends or family.
+Children and young people do not necessarily have to be gay, lesbian, or bisexual themselves to experience 'homophobic bullying'.
+This type of bullying may be directed towards young people perceived to be LGB; those that do not conform to gender norms; and those who have gay friends or family.
 Although homophobic bullying is distinct from sexist and transphobic bullying, it is related to these forms of bullying through underlying sexist attitudes.